Lyne Park Playground is now open for play

 lyne-park-playground-reopening.jpg

 We are so excited to announce that the Lyne Park Playground in Rose Bay is now open for play!
-The first stage of the Lyne Park Playground Upgrade project has been completed, with the exception of the flying boat which is expected to arrive late 2024.
+Both Stage A and B of the playground upgrade project has now been completed.

 The new accessible playground has some exciting new play equipment along with tables and benches that accommodate wheelchairs.